Stripping Paint from Alloy Hoop & Frame

 Before they discovered a way to make them profitable, they used to charge you $7 here to dispose of a used tire.
 There were legends of a canyon in Southern California completely filled to the brim with used tires.:oops:

-Ok I still haven’t stripped the alloy wheel, but yesterday I put out some stinkray triple trees and an alloy stem clamp that is beat to heck and has 10 coats of black paint.
+Ok I still haven’t stripped the alloy wheel, but yesterday I put out some stinkray triple trees and an alloy stem clamp that is beat to hell and has 10 coats of black paint.

 It looks like some kid put his bike back together out on the trail with a rock, because he didn’t have any tools when his handlebars came off.